Why Getting Everybody ‘on the Same Page’ is Essential

 The first strategy is a futile, even dangerous one.
 The challenge is not to prevent business needs from changing but to more readily adapt to those changes.
 That demands an agile approach.
 But where months have been spent getting the project plan and Gantt chart approved, people may be reluctant to revisit it.
 The cost of making changes at simply too high – a cost that is measured in terms of time taken up by bureaucratic approvals, committees, paperwork and so on.

 In checking project-business alignment we explore 9 business fundamentals, from business needs and market reality to business impact and business urgency.
-The result is a powerful one-page tool – that enables executives to ensure that everybody is on the same page with regard to their initiative and why it matters:
+The result is a powerful one-page tool – that enables leaders to ensure that everybody is on the same page with regard to their initiative and why it matters:

 Discovering that a project is out of alignment with business needs is never a bad thing.
 Either it enables adjustment to be made to restore alignment or points to the ‘end of the road’ which need not necessarily be a bad thing either.